epilot-dev/engineering-principles/README.md

 - **Things happen**: Even with thorough design work and great planning, things will change after you start building.
 - **Code wins arguments**: Proof-of-concepts are a great, concrete tool to convey an idea and avoid wasting time on abstract discussion.
 They can be used to get feedback early and also help catch obvious issues with the design.

-## Aligned autonomy: Our teams move independently but in the same direction

-We hire smart people who we can trust.

-We operate by principles and expect our teams to cultivate a strategic mindset, so that everyone has a sense of how their work helps epilot to move closer to its vision.

-Teams and individuals are able to choose their own tools and go outside of what has been previously used when needed to move things forward.

-Teams are experts in their domains and own their decisions and the consequences of their decisions.

-Experts provide support for decisions but do not act as gatekeepers.

-### Why?

-- **Speed**: Independency means speed, because teams can make their own decisions and don’t have to wait for centralized organs to approve everything they do.
-- **Ownership**: Independency means ownership, because teams have to live with their decisions
-- **Motivation**: Autonomy motivates, because teams are expected to find solutions for their challenges.

 ## Progress over perfection